Brief Introduction of Joe

 1. What is your job now?
 As a Dutch-Chinese, why you choose to study in Taiwan then work in Japan?

-For some time before I came to Taiwan, I had been thinking about my job as analyst by the time.
+For some time before I came to Taiwan, I had been thinking about my job as an analyst by the time.
 My personal targets and future perspective make it necessary for me to look for another challenge in my career.
-A MBA degree at NTU may satisfy my hunger for a new step.
-NTU is not only generally considered as a leading University in Asia, its educational quality in different specific fields (under which also Global MBA) tops various rankings as well.
+An MBA degree at NTU may satisfy my hunger for a new step.
+NTU is not only generally considered as a leading University in Asia, but its educational quality in different specific fields (under which also Global MBA) also tops various rankings as well.

-2. What is your most precious moments in GMBA?
-Can you tell me the difference of you, before and after GMBA?
+2. What are your most precious moments in GMBA?
+Can you tell me the difference between you, before and after GMBA?

-First, I did not only play the role as student in NTU Global MBA, I was also Vice President of Student Council for Community.
+First, I did not only play the role of a student in NTU Global MBA, but I was also Vice President of the Student Council for Community.
 My main role was trying to connect Global MBA with the business enterprises in Taiwan by organizing events and speeches.
 I went to different social events in Taipei to make connections and to promote Global MBA to the business world.
 I also had to collaborate with my team members and delegate jobs in order to make things happen.
-That is pretty different from my previous job as an analyst, who stared on figures on the screen all the time.
+That is pretty different from my previous job as an analyst, who stared at figures on the screen all the time.